The Elizabeth Taylor Diamond, Estimate: $2,500,000 – $3,500,000

 Married eight times, twice to Richard Burton, Elizabeth Taylor had a legendary six decade career film career, appearing in over 50 films and the recipient of two Oscars.
 Ms. Taylor was also a pioneer activist in the fight against AIDS, a charity that she continues to support via a substantial pledge from proceeds from her estate.

-Elizabeth Taylor also collected Art, Furniture and Jewels, and after Christie's December 13, 2011 jewelry Auction of over 250 lots, she may become famous for her knowledge rivaled the best jewelers in the world who loved to create jewelry for her.
+Elizabeth Taylor also collected art, furniture and jewelry and after Christie's December 13, 2011 jewelry auction of over 250 lots, she may become famous for her knowledge rivaled the best jewelers in the world who loved to create jewels for her.
 Elizabeth Taylor loved jewelery and amassed an extraordinary collection that Christie's estimates to will fetch over $50 million.

 The question is what is the celebrity premium Elizabeth Taylor's provenance will add to her vast Jewelry Collection.

 She loved and collected jewels the way children collect toys.
 "It would be very glamorous to be reincarnated as a big ring on Elizabeth Taylor's finger," Andy Warhol once mused about the woman who owned the 33-carat Krupp diamond ring — a gift from Burton that she wore daily that is now called the Elizabeth Taylor a diamond ring of 33.19 carats; that was a 1968 Gift from Richard Burton, that Burton purchased for Ms. Taylor at Parke-Bernet Galleries, New York, in May 1968 for $300,000.
 The ring is now estimated at $2,500,000 – $3,500,000.

 Before the December 13, 2011 auction, the Elizabeth Taylor Jewelry Collection will complete a three-month tour around the world, and be on public view in Los Angeles, London, Paris, Geneva, Moscow, Dubai and Hong Kong.

 The Mike Todd Diamond Necklace